sugarlabs/sugar-docs/contributing.md

 ### Sending a pull-request

-Submit a pull-request for the branch.
+Send a pull-request for your branch.
 Navigate to your repository page in GitHub, switch to the branch you made, and then press the **Pull Request** button.

-After that, the review process will happen in the pull-request page on GitHub.
+After that, a review will happen in the pull-request, and a reviewer will either;

-The process ends with one of this:
+1. merge your commits,

-1. A reviewer merges your request.
+2. merge your commits with their own changes,
-2. A reviewer rejects your request providing reasons (and closes the request)
+3. ask you to make changes, or
-3. A reviewer requires changes (and closes the request)
+4. close and reject your request giving reasons.

-In case they ask you for changes, make them using [interactive rebase](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages)
+When they ask you for changes, make them using [interactive rebase](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages)

     git rebase -i master

-Submit the changes to another remote branch
+Then push the changes to the same branch

-    git push origin topic1:topic1-try2
+    git push --force origin

-Finally submit the new pull-request on GitHub as you did before.
+Then respond on the pull-request.

 ### Keep your pull-request up to date